apache/carbondata/docs/data-management-on-carbondata.md

 ### Table and Column Comment

-  You can provide more information on table by using table comment; similarly you can provide more information about a particular column using column comment.
+  You can provide more information on table by using table comment.
+Similarly you can provide more information about a particular column using column comment.
   You can see the column comment of an existing table using describe formatted command.

   ```